tiburona/likhtik_scripts/spike_data_processing/README.md

 - plot_waveforms: make a superimposed graph of mean extracted waveforms from individual neurons, color-coded by neuron type
 - plot_power: make a line plot of the power spectrum averaged over a given frequency range and the period
+- plot_coherence: make a line plot of the coherence between the lfp signal of two brain regions averaged over frequency
 - plot_spectrogram: plot the entire frequencies x time spectrogram of power.
 Levels are implemented for this plot type, and you can plot a Group, an Animal, or a Period.